EnterpriseDB/barman/doc/manual/55-barman-cli.en.md

   retention policies applied;
 - `barman-cloud-backup-list`: script to be used to list the content of Barman backups taken with `barman-cloud-backup` from cloud storage;
+- `barman-cloud-backup-show`: script to be used to display the metadata for a Barman backup taken with `barman-cloud-backup`;
 - `barman-cloud-restore`: script to be used to restore a backup directly taken with `barman-cloud-backup` from cloud storage;